getazureready/sappwrpltintpvt/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     <img src="./media/image22.png"
 style="width:6.26806in;height:3.37431in" />

-8. Once you're signed in, look at the top-right corner of the screen.
+8. Once you are signed in, look at the top-right corner of the screen.
-    Choose the environment **Dev One.** This is important for the next steps, as you’ll need to select this environment when working in Power Apps.
+    Choose the environment **Dev One.** This is important for the next steps, as you will need to select this environment when working in Power Apps.

     <img src="./media/image23.png" style="width:6.26806in;height:0.88958in"